Bodmer/TFT_HX8357/README.md

 # TFT_HX8357

 An Arduino IDE compatible graphics and fonts library for Mega with a drivers for the HX8357B, HX8357C, ILI9481 and ILI9486 based TFT displays with a 16 bit parallel interface.
+This library will not run on an UNO and it does not support 8 bit UNO shields.

 The library contains proportional fonts, different sizes can be enabled/disabled at compile time to optimise the use of FLASH memory.
 The library has been tested with the Mega.